stopopol/agame/README.md

 # AGAME project

-This repository contains the code contributions of EAA to the AGAME project - mostly revolving around metadata generation and qa.
+This repository contains the code contributions of EAA to the AGAME project - mostly revolving around metadata generation and quality assurance.

 Juli 2024